bellerjb/x-toy-compiler/README.md

 let x = 10     // Initialize a variable named x and set it to 10. x = 15         // Sets x to 15.
 &1 = x         // Sets register 1 to the value of x.
+let y = io     // Initialize a variable named y and set it to user input. io = add(x, y) // Print the value of x + y.
 Label:         // Declare a jump label named "Label".

 add(x, y)      // Returns x + y.